 The apple picking date with three other families came up in August at an event at church.
 One of my friends said, “We’re going apple picking on Sept.
 24, can you go?”
 That’s really all I knew–apples and an afternoon with friends.
 We started by going to SLO Creek Farms, where we picked apples, flowers and lounged on a blanket under the tree and the kids in a hammock (how many kids can you fit in a hammock?), enjoying the warm fall afternoon.

 It didn’t take long, for us to decide to head on to Avila Valley Barn to get some lunch and more farm fun!
 Some of us did not think far enough ahead to bring lunch, so we joined the long line in the deli at Avila Valley Barn for sandwiches and other food.

 While at Avila Valley Barn, we didn’t do any apple picking, though the children enjoyed feeding the many farm animals (NEW!
 Chickens and chicks), going through the hay mazes and looking through the piles and piles of pumpkins of all shapes and sizes.
 Amazingly, I did not get asked for a roasted corn.
 My daughter was too focused on everything else to even notice, which is not usual for her.

-As if we hadn't had enough of apple farms, we decided to stop at the next farm north--See Canyon Fruit Ranch.
-We tasted several apples and pears and then joined out friends on the grass in the lower area.
-We were the only ones there and it was relaxing in the mild afternoon looking at the sky and tree tops while the children frolicked on the grass.
+As if we hadn’t had enough of apple farms, we decided to stop at the next farm north–See Canyon Fruit Ranch.
+We tasted several apples and pears and then joined our friends on the grass in the lower area.
+We were the only ones there and it was relaxing in the mild afternoon looking at the sky and treetops while the children frolicked on the grass.

 With the sun lowering in the sky, the light breeze in the mild temps, it was the perfect end to a fun and relaxing afternoon.
 It took us right to Los Osos Valley Road.
 With a right turn, we were only a couple blocks from Madonna Road.